 “Scamwatch hears heartbreaking stories on a daily basis from Australians who have lost money to scammers by wiring funds through Western Union.
 Over $5 million is reported lost each year to these scams but this is just the tip of the iceberg as many victims don’t contact us,” ACCC Acting Chair Dr Michael Schaper said.

 “The sad reality is that in most cases, once you have fallen victim to a scammer, the money is gone – and there’s nothing you can do to get it back.
-For people who have wired money via Western Union from 2004 until 2017, this may be your chance to recover some of it.
-There are no guarantees but we strongly encourage you to try by 12 February.”
+For people who have wired money via Western Union from 2004 until 2017, this may be your chance to recover some of it.”

 Scamwatch says scammers often promise prizes, loans, jobs, discounted products and other financial rewards in exchange for sending money upfront through untraceable wire transfers.
 They also pretend to be family members in urgent need of cash, or law enforcement officers demanding payment for fines, or countless other excuses, but no one ever receives the cash, prizes or services they were promised by scammers.